cdapio/cdap/docs/developer-guide/source/operations.rst

 Flow History
 ............

-The Flow History pane shows a starting and stopping events for the FLow and the results:
+The Flow History pane shows starting and stopping events for the Flow and the results:

 .. image:: doc-assets/_images/dashboard/dashboard_09_app_crawler_flow_rss_history.png
    :width: 600px